 |- Material: Polyester|

 In total, this luggage set weighs just 19.6 lbs, which is really light.
-Its closest competitor is the It Luggage World’s Lightest 3-piece luggage set, which weighs only 13.8 lbs.
+Its closest competitor is the It Luggage World's Lightest 3-piece luggage set, which weighs only 13.8 lbs.
 Although the It Luggage set is slightly cheaper and lighter, it’s much less durable.
-And if you’re checking your bags, generally, you want to purchase something durable, because the baggage handlers can get rough.
-Which is why we believe that the Lucas luggage set is a slightly better choice.
+And if you’re checking your bags, generally, you want to purchase something durable because the baggage handlers can get rough.
+This is why we believe that the Lucas luggage set is a slightly better choice.

 All three pieces are virtually identical, just in different dimensions.
 All bags are expandable, come with four double spinner wheels, and have the same setup on compartments and handles.